What we do

 Lived Experience Team (LET)

-Our LET is formed of people with personal experience of multiple needs and of local services.
+Our LET is formed of people with personal experience of multiple disadvantage and of local services.
 The team is delivered by local organisation Empowerment and provides an independent voice and meaningful influence from service users on the work of Blackpool Fulfilling Lives.
-The LET is committed to listening to and communicating the views and experiences of people who have used services in Blackpool to bring about positive change for people with multiple needs.
+The LET is committed to listening to and communicating the views and experiences of people who have used services in Blackpool to bring about positive change for people with multiple disadvantage.

 New members of the LET are always welcome.
 Members of the team have an opportunity to contribute towards powerful and positive change within Blackpool, meet new friends and receive full support and training to learn new skills.